jacekfilipczuk/Essay_KernelMethods/README.md

 ===========================

 ##About
-This thesis presents some kernel methods and their optimizations approaches.
+This essay presents some kernel methods and their optimizations approaches.

 ##Language
 Italian